gimlet-gmbh/gimlet/pkg/gmbh/README.md

 # gmbh-go
-This is the go package that users include in their Gimlet projects.
+This is the go package that users include in their gmbh projects.